CiscoDevNet/code-exchange-repo-template/README.md

 ### Cookiecutter Automated Repo Creation

-This process usies [cookiecutter](https://github.com/audreyr/cookiecutter) to auto-generate the files for you.
+This process uses [cookiecutter](https://github.com/audreyr/cookiecutter) to auto-generate the files for you.
 This is helpful if you create multiple use cases.

 > Note: This template assumes the BSD 3-Clause License, you can change it be other licenses afterwards if that is not what you want.